What is a Business Process? Definition, Types, and Key Benefits

 What are Terms Related to a Business Process?

 • Business process management: Business process management refers to the ongoing and systematic approach to constantly improve business processes.
-It is performed with the utilisation of software solutions, both on-premise and in the cloud.
+It is performed with the utilization of software solutions, both on-premise and in the cloud.

 • Business process improvement: Business process improvement aims to develop more efficient business processes through dramatic measures as opposed to incremental, small steps.
 It involves process mapping and the use of IT expertise (or automation solutions) that are aligned with business goals to carry out.